ElectricRCAircraftGuy/eRCaGuy_dotfiles/arduino/README.md

 #### 2. Diagnosis

 1. The CH340/CH341 UART doesn't show up as a `/dev/ttyUSB*` device:
+    Run this:
     ```bash
     ls /dev/ttyUSB*
     ```

-    The output should be `/dev/ttyUSB0`, but you see this instead:
+    The output should be `/dev/ttyUSB0` or similar, but you see this instead:
     ```
     $ ls /dev/ttyUSB*
     ls: cannot access '/dev/ttyUSB*': No such file or directory